-14.68 The safeguarding of existing employment land is crucial to ensure existing markets remain competitive and support the aspirations for economic growth.
-Employment land consists of offices, manufacturing, distribution and warehousing (Use Classes B1, B2 and B8 (see table below)).
-The council needs to ensure it balances the delivery of its housing requirements against maintaining the existing provision of employment land in the most appropriate locations.
+- 14.72 The safeguarding of existing employment land is crucial to ensure existing markets remain competitive and support the aspirations for economic growth.
+Employment land consists of offices, manufacturing, distribution and warehousing (Use Classes B1, B2 and B8).
+The Borough Council needs to ensure it balances the delivery of its housing requirements against maintaining the existing provision of employment land in the most appropriate locations. - 14.73 To ensure that the most appropriate sites continue to be safeguarded whilst not seeking to stifle alternative development on land which is unlikely to be delivered during the plan period, Policy DM19: Existing Employment Sites, allows development proposals to be considered under certain circumstances.
+This is subject to the suitability and importance of the borough's employment land as prioritised by the Employment Land and Premises Review under the three following headings: